-Selecting the Perfect Quartz Countertop for Your Space
+Selecting the Perfect Quartz Countertop for Your Kitchen

 Your countertops have an important job.
 They bring the design of your kitchen together, play backdrop to daily meals, and often serve as the household hub.
 So, when starting a kitchen renovation, choosing your countertop is a great place to start.
 No matter the size of your space, it’s important to select countertops you can rely on to provide a captivating design focal point and deliver daily functionality.

-Cambria’s design director Summer Kath explains the wide range of quality when it comes to kitchen countertops.
-“There are a lot of options out there to choose from, but they’re not all equal – especially if you’re looking for the highest quality,” says Kath.
+Cambria’s EVP of Design Summer Kath explains the wide range of quality when it comes to kitchen countertops.
+“There are a lot of options out there to choose from, but they’re not all equal—especially if you’re looking for the highest quality,” says Kath.

 Kath walks through the pros and cons of common options to help you decide which countertop material is right for you.
 With her help, you can find the perfect countertop for your space, adding value and years of enjoyment to your home.